Multilevel upload dirs to accomodate 1000's of files

 Keep a great job!

-#2 Updated by Jean-Philippe Lang almost 9 years ago
+#2 Updated by Jean-Philippe Lang about 9 years ago

 Richard, project identifier, tracker... shouldn't be used because issues can be moved between projects, trackers...
 Having to move the files from one directory to another would be insane.
 And something like: